mendersoftware/mender-docs/01.Get-started/02.Deploy-an-application-update/docs.md

 ![create a deployment for this device](device_actions_create.png)

 This will start the deployment wizard.
-The first step is to **Select a device group to target**.
-As we have not yet created any specific groups the only option presented should be **All devices**.
+First notice that the device is already selected in the **Select a device group to target** section.

 ![create a deployment](create_deployment_group.png)